cyoon1729/systems-reading-group/README.md

 ## Virtualization, Containerization, and the Cloud
-- A brief history of virtualization and Containerization
+- A brief history of virtualization and containerization
 - Docker
 - Amazon FireCracker
 - Meta Owl